-- 1. Maintain our reputation as a centre of excellence, raising levels of achievement and opportunity - 2.
-Sustain a high expectation and success culture - 3.
-Retain a wide range of courses post 16 by attracting a high number of students to the sixth form (targeting 90 each year in Y12) - 4.
+- Maintain our reputation as a centre of excellence, raising levels of achievement and opportunity - 2.
+Sustain a high expectation and success culture - Retain a wide range of courses post 16 by attracting a high number of students to the sixth form 3. - 4.
 Ensure our independent financial sustainability b.
 Objectives, strategies and activities